The online marketplace industry is expanding rapidly. Forrester found that a third of all business in the United States flows through e-commerce.

 Listing Model

 Businesses that use this model charge sellers a listing fee to post items on their online marketplace platform.
 This often happens with higher-priced items like cars or houses, especially when the marketplace itself doesn’t get involved with the sale.
-Check out the site Autotrader for a great example of this business model.

 Featured Ads

-3. Develop a Plan to Bring Sellers Into Your Online Marketplace
+3. Develop A Plan To Bring Sellers Into Your Online Marketplace

 It’s not easy to convince sellers to join a new marketplace.
 There has to be something that draws them in.